-Charshama Sur, or the Ezidis New Year, is one of the oldest ceremonies for the Ezidis.
+Charshama Sur meaning the Red Wednesday in Kurmanji Kurdish, marking the New Year for the Ezidi (Yazidi) community, is one of the oldest ceremonies for the Ezidis.
 It is celebrated annually on the third Wednesday of April.
 Charshama Sur, translated as Red Wednesday, is a sacred day and widely celebrated by the Ezidis.

 April for Ezidis